dark logo watermark

 Some people prefer to stick to vegetarian fare whilst in Bhutan to avoid any stomach upsets from the handling of meat.
 However as these trips are more comfort focused, you’ll be dining at high quality establishments and the meat in Bhutan is delicious!
 Your guides will let you know if there’s anywhere in particular to avoid meat.

-Also if you have a sensitivity to dairy or gluten, and you have a favourite snack or brand of snack which suits you at home, we suggest you bring some along.
+Also if you have a sensitivity to dairy or gluten, and you have a favorite snack or brand of snack which suits you at home, we suggest you bring some along.
 There are meal options for you and a plenitude of food however gluten/dairy free biscuits, chocolate and muesli bars are hard to come by.

 There are a few local customs to be aware of with regard to food and meals in Bhutan: